top of page

 What is the Healing Through Justice Initiative?

 Over the past 10 years, Communities United developed the Healing Through Justice (HTJ) model: a novel, community-led, youth leadership and trauma recovery strategy.
-Healing Through Justice is a transformative, asset-based approach to youth engagement, through which young people develop their leadership and are empowered to lead civic action initiatives that address issues impacting themselves, their families, and communities.
-It is a model for community healing informed by the narratives of hundreds of participating young people who have described improvements in mental wellbeing and healing from trauma while taking social action to address issues impacting them and their families – a model through which youth heal themselves while working to heal their communities.
+Healing Through Justice is a model for community healing informed by the narratives of hundreds of participating young people who have described improvements in mental wellbeing and healing from trauma while taking social action to address issues impacting them and their families – a model through which youth heal themselves while working to heal their communities.

 Through this model, CU engages young people of color who conduct youth-led research, build alliances, and lead strategies and advocacy campaigns that are grounded in their lived experiences.